 Depending on the option you choose, the amount of bacon you will add is different.
 For one single spear, use only half a bacon slice.

-Using a cooling rack is the best way to keep your vegetable crisp and remove the excess of fat that could make the vegetable too oily.
+Using a cooling rack is the best way to keep your vegetable crisp and remove excess fat that could make the vegetable too oily.

-Bake at 220C (425F) for 15 minutes or until the bacon is crispy.
+Bake at 400°F (200°C) for 15 minutes or until the bacon is crispy.

-You know I am French and I always have a special French twist to add to my dish!
+You know I am French, and I always have a special French twist to add to my dish!
 My tips to make this simple recipe even better add:

 There are other ways of cooking these asparagus wrapped in bacon.
 You can bake asparagus in your: